ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    1. Set **Sensitivity** to `Low`.
    1. Set **Action** to `Simulate` to log all the events.
 1. Click **Back to Security**.
 1. Click **View CIS Rule Set**.
-This page shows additional rules built around common technology stacks for hosting websites.
+This page shows additional rules based on common technology stacks for hosting websites.

 ### Increase performance and protect from Denial of Service attacks
 {: #proxy_setting}